 But Nintendo keenly understands the importance of getting third-party game developers on board early, much like the participation enjoyed by the 3DS — the 3D-capable mobile gaming device announced on Tuesday.

 “I do not think that there is an immediate need to replace the Wii console.
 But of course, at some point in the future, the need will arise,” Iwata said through a translator on the sidelines of the E3 video game conference in Los Angeles.

 “We currently do not have an answer as to what point in the future that need will come.”

-The Wii -- which employs a stick-like controller that doubles as everything from a tennis racket to a baseball bat in games -- popularized motion gaming and has brought casual users into the gaming population in past years.
+The Wii — which employs a stick-like controller that doubles as everything from a tennis racket to a baseball bat in games — popularized motion gaming and has brought casual users into the gaming population in past years.